-Alternate Minor may/consist of Woodwork - 8 hours, Metalwork - 8 hours, and Drafting - 8 hours.
+Alternate Minor may consist of Woodwork - 8 hours, Metalwork - 8 hours, and Drafting - 8 hours.
 Consult instructors in each area of work about the selection of courses.
+A second alternate minor to meet the requirements for teaching in a general shop may be elected.
+Select 24 hours from the following courses with the advisement of the department.